bruiglesias/mobile-robot-creathus-2023/README.md

 ```

-## Start a simple simulation of the WUVC mobile Robot.
+## Start a simple test of the WUVC mobile Robot.

 ```
 cd ~/amr_creathus_ws/